 Therefore, having discussed the tallest NBA players of all time, let us have a look at the shortest NBA players of all the time;

 Shortest NBA Players of All Times

-Isn’t it exciting to know that you are taller than some of the professional NBA players?
-Of course, you are – take the joy of the moment, and have a look at the shortest nba players of all the time;
+Isn’t it exciting to know that you are taller than some of the professional basketball players?
+Of course, you are – take the joy of the moment, and have a look at the shortest NBA players of all the time;

-After discussing the tallest and shortest players of the NBA of all time – let us see have a look at the Average NBA Height of an NBA Player by position.
+After discussing the tallest and shortest players of all time – let us see have a look at the Average NBA Height by position.